5. Data types#

 Example: [300,"accelerating"]

 5.10.
-Collection of Named Items: struct
+Collection of named items: struct#

-A JSON object containing the names and datatypes of the members.
+"members"A JSON object containing the names and datatypes of the members.

-A JSON list giving the names of optional struct elements.
+"optional"A JSON list giving the names of optional struct elements.

-In ‘change’ and ‘do’ commands, the ECS might omit these elements, all other elements must be given.
-The effect of a ‘change’ action with omitted elements should be the same as if the current values of these elements would have been sent with it.
-The effect of a ‘do’ action with omitted elements is defined by the implementation.
+In change and do commands, the ECS might omit these elements, all other elements must be given.
+The effect of a change action with omitted elements should be the same as if the current values of these elements would have been sent with it.
+The effect of a do action with omitted elements is defined by the implementation.

 In all other messages (i.e. in replies and updates), all elements have to be given.